Lee Rogers (podiatrist): Academic work and recognition

 Rogers is an Associate Professor of Orthopaedics at UTHSCSA.
 He also holds the endowed Louis T. Bogy, DPM Professorship in Podiatric Medicine and Surgery.
 He has authored more than 150 published articles, books, or book chapters on the lower extremity complications of diabetes, their costs, and health policy.
 He has delivered more than 500 speeches and his work has brought him to all 50 states and more than 30 countries.

 In 2009, he became Chair of the Foot Care Council of the American Diabetes Association and his most noted accomplishment was the creation of consensus guidelines for the treatment of Charcot foot which took place at the Pitié-Salpêtrière Hospital in Paris, France.
 The guidelines were jointly published in the Journal of the American Podiatric Medical Association and Diabetes Care and is the most frequently referenced paper on the syndrome.
 He received the Rising Star Award from the APMA in 2011 for outstanding national accomplishments.
 In 2013, he received the Master's Award from the American Professional Wound Care Association.
 Rogers has been named by Podiatry Management Magazine as One of America's Most Influential Podiatrists in each issue since 2017.
 He was one of a small group of American podiatrists selected as a Fellow of the Faculty of Podiatric Medicine in the Royal College of Physicians and Surgeons in Glasgow, Scotland, in 2017.

 Rogers served on the board of directors of the American Board of Podiatric Medicine and became its president in 2021.
-He founded the board's Certificate of Added Qualification (CAQ) program in 2017.
+He founded the board's now-defunct Certificate of Added Qualification (CAQ) program in 2017.
 Rogers founded the American Board of Podiatric Medicine - International in 2019, which is the first board exam offered to podiatrists outside the United States.
 He has been an advocate of establishing a single certifying board and single tier of certification within American podiatry.

 Rogers has been instrumental in defining the role of podiatrists on the healthcare team and within health systems.
 He co-authored the Toe-Flow Team Guidelines and the Global Vascular Guidelines published in the Journal of Vascular Surgery.
 He also authored privileging guidelines for podiatrists working in hospitals, supervising hyperbaric oxygen treatment, and the ABPM's position statement on hospital and surgical privileges for podiatrists.
 Early during the COVID-19 pandemic, he warned of the negative effect on people with diabetes and foot wounds and later wrote about the "pandemic within a pandemic" which reported on the increased lower-extremity amputation rate.
 His other notable works include the Diabetic Foot Ulcer Guidelines from the Wound Healing Society and a co-author of the Global Vascular Guidelines published in vascular journals around the world.

 Rogers or his work has been quoted in the Wall Street Journal, U.S. News & World Report, the Washington Post, CBS News, and many medical specialty magazines.